 What determines the value of a stamp collection?

 Catalog Value Versus Market Value Prices listed in a stamp catalog are revised yearly.
-A given stamp may be brought or sold above or below catalog prices, depending upon the condition of that particular stamp.
+A given stamp may be bought or sold above or below catalog prices, depending upon the condition of that particular stamp.
 Condition refers to freshness, color soundness, centering, gum perforation, and margins.

 Obtain a Professional Appraisal

 A professional appraisal by a member of the American Stamp Dealers Association is recommended.
 ASDA members adhere to a strict Code of Conduct.
 They are responsible for reviewing your philatelic material and placing a fair value on the stamps, with regard to the quality and the current market price.
 Appraisal fees vary, depending on the appraiser and on the size of the collection.
 However, it is the practice of most dealers and auctioneers to waive the appraisal fee if the collection is subsequently sold to them or consigned to their auction.

 An appraisal can be prepared based on several approaches:

 2. Insurance (replacement value)